 Handicap International also received the 1996 Nansen Refugee Award for our work with refugees and victims of landmines.
 Instituted in 1954, the Nansen Refugee Award is given annually to an individual or an organization in recognition of extraordinary and dedicated service to refugees and is the most prestigious honour conferred by UNHCR.

-Handicap International is a federation made up of eight national associations: Belgium, Canada, France, Germany, Luxembourg, Switzerland, UK and USA.
+Handicap International is a federation of eight national associations: Belgium, Canada, France, Germany, Luxembourg, Switzerland, UK and USA.
 Together, we mobilise resources and manage projects around the world to support disabled and vulnerable people.

 The most recent Annual Report for the Handicap International Federation is available here: